Fast & Furious Crossroads: Development

-The game was announced during The Game Awards 2019 and was set to be launched in May 2020 for Microsoft Windows, PlayStation 4 and Xbox One following the release of F9 to theaters.
+The game was announced during The Game Awards 2019 and was set to be launched in May 2020 for PlayStation 4, Windows, and Xbox One following the release of F9 to theaters.
 However, the COVID-19 pandemic forced both works to postpone.
 On May 27, 2020, it was announced that the game would be released on August 7, 2020.

-Bandai Namco announced that the game would be delisted from all platforms by end-April 2022, with all sales ending on 29 April at 4am CEST.
+Bandai Namco announced that the game would be delisted from all platforms by the end of April 2022, with all sales ending on April 29.

 Reception

-Fast & Furious Crossroads received "generally unfavorable" reviews on all platforms according to review aggregator Metacritic.
+Fast & Furious Crossroads received "generally unfavorable" reviews on all platforms according to review aggregator website Metacritic.

 IGN gave the game a 4 out of 10, stating that it is "short, shallow, and surprisingly simple, and it's nothing less than a crashing disappointment in virtually every department".